 International Travel Guidance

-Based on Commissioner of Higher Education guidance for the Montana University system, the following protocol related to UM sponsored international travel is effective immediately.
-Any UM sponsored travel to countries rated Centers for Disease Control and Prevention (CDC) Level 4 is prohibited.
-Faculty, staff, and students wishing to travel to countries rated Department of State (DOS) levels 3 or 4 or CDC level 3 are required to petition permission for travel from the UM International Travel Review Committee (ITRC) by submitting a risk management plan with enhanced COVID-specific risk mitigation and contingency plans and, if applicable, a form related to essential travel, with final approval by the Provost.
+Based on Commissioner of Higher Education guidance for the Montana University system, UM can now consider travel to countries currently rated CDC level 4 due to COVID if travel is deemed essential.
+Faculty, staff, and students wishing to travel to countries rated Department of State (DOS) levels 3 or 4 or CDC level 3 or 4 are required to petition permission for travel from the UM International Travel Review Committee (ITRC) by submitting a risk management plan with enhanced COVID-specific risk mitigation and contingency plans and, if applicable, a form related to essential travel, with final approval by the Provost.
 UM will conduct a program-specific review on UM-sponsored study abroad programs using a nuanced multi-factorial approach that considers, for example, host nation COVID-19 dynamics, travel and border restrictions, housing and food security, and host organization programming.
 Students participating in an approved program will be required to participate in an online health and safety orientation and will complete an enhanced risk management plan as part of this required orientation.
 Every approved traveler is also required to sign a COVID-specific additional agreement and acknowledgement of risk, register their travel, and purchase a GEOBlue International Insurance Plan.

 NOTE: Native students, faculty & staff who have reserves on both sides of the US/Canadian border (individuals covered under Jay's Treaty) shall be exempt from the travel registry requirement for travel to Canada.

 Please find out more information about UM International Travel Policy here.